mr-builder/mrbuilder/mrbuilder.wiki/src/docs/configuration.md

 Which plugins and presets that are loaded can be configured via the environment via the `MRBUILDER_INTERNAL_PLUGINS` and `MRBUILDER_INTERNAL_PRESETS` env variable.
-This allows for plugins that are not explicitly defined in the package.json (or .mrbuilderrc) to be loaded at runtime.
-MRBUILDER_ENV is the "env" that you want mrbuilder to run under i.e. "test","development","production".
-By default it is the same as the NODE_ENV, however you can have different values for each.
+This allows for plugins that are not explicitly defined in the package.json (or .mrbuilderrc) to be loaded at runtime.  `MRBUILDER_ENV`is the "env" that you want mrbuilder to run under i.e. "test","development","production".
+By default it is the same as the `NODE_ENV`, however you can have different values for each.

 ### Configuring Plugins.
 Plugins can be configured either by `package.json`, `.mrbuilderrc`, command